foss-for-synopsys-dwc-arc-processors/rt-thread/bsp/synopsys/emsk_em9d/README.md

 ### Toolchain

+Now both GNU and MetaWare Toolchain are supported, set the System environment variable RTT_CC select the toolchain.

+GNU:

+    set RTT_CC=gnu

+MetaWare:

+    set RTT_CC=mw

+#### GNU

 The ARC GNU Toolchain offers all of the benefits of open source tools, including complete source code and a large install base.
 The ARC GNU IDE Installer consists of Eclipse IDE with [ARC GNU plugin for Eclipse](https://github.com/foss-for-synopsys-dwc-arc-processors/arc_gnu_eclipse/releases), [ARC GNU prebuilt toolchain](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/releases) and [OpenOCD for ARC](https://github.com/foss-for-synopsys-dwc-arc-processors/openocd>)

-Here, the ARC GNU toolchain is installed to `c:\arc\gnu`.
+Here, the ARC GNU toolchain is installed to `c:\arc_gnu`.
+If not, please change the path configuration in rtconfig.py.

+#### MetaWare
+The [DesignWare ARC MetaWare Development Toolkit](https://www.synopsys.com/dw/ipdir.php?ds=sw_metaware) builds on a long legacy of industry-leading compiler and debugger products for embedded applications.
+It is a complete solution that contains all the components needed to support the development, debugging, and tuning of embedded applications for the DesignWare® ARC® processors.

+Here, the ARC MetaWare toolchain is installed to `C:\ARC\MetaWare`.
 If not, please change the path configuration in rtconfig.py.

 ### Compile